 Initially, I became interested in Photoshop over a decade ago when it still came on floppy disks.
 My motivation to actually focus on photography came when I realized that no matter how I modified an image it was never truly mine, mentally or legally.
 I could paint or manipulate the image for hours or days, and never actually own.

 The decision to start shooting my own stock started me on the journey I am on today.
 My initial challenges were basically lighting related.
 I could envision the image I wanted, but getting the lights to cooperate was a constant source of frustration.
 To get past this I shot as often as possible, and by changing small variables each time I learned how my alterations were affecting my images.

-As a Physics major I enjoy the technical aspects of photography.
-I like to know my camera settings, angles, focus depth, fall-off, as well as other aspects of the scene that directly effect the result.
-By understanding how an image will look at 24mm verses 200mm, or when lit by a larger or smaller apparent light source, it becomes easier to make creative decisions.
+As a Physics major, I enjoy the technical aspects of photography.
+I like to know my camera settings, angles, focus depth, fall-off, as well as other aspects of the scene that directly affect the result.
+By understanding how an image will look at 24mm versus 200mm, or when lit by a larger or smaller apparent light source, it becomes easier to make creative decisions.

 In our studio challenge each other to set up complete scenes and take a single photo without test shots.
 This has greatly improved our abilities to create successful scenes from our imagination, even on location or group shoots where planning isn't much of an option.
 We are always learning and trying new ideas.

 Our challenges now lie in finding dependable muses, unique designers, and amazing stylists that can work in collaboration.
 I am quite blessed with a bevy of such individuals here in the Milwaukee area, where we can additionally pull talent from Green Bay, Madison, and Chicago when needed.

 Most of my work is now commercial photography and retouching as well as shooting fashion.
 I do corporate headshots as well as catalog and magazine work, but love the occasional commission for something much more artistic.